acerbetti/ACEToolKit/README.md

 #### Categories
 - UIColor (some macros and HEX string parser)
 - UILabel (resize the label to contain the text)
-- UIView (many shortcuts to get position, dimensions and other properties)
+- UIView (many shortcuts to get position, dimensions, round corners and other properties)

 Usage
 -----